solidity-labs-io/forge-proposal-simulator/docs/type-check/introduction.md

 ### Step 3: Addresses File

 Create a JSON file following the structure defined in [Addresses](../overview/architecture/addresses.md).
-We recommend keeping the addresses file in a separate folder, for example `./addresses/addresses.json`.
+Keeping the addresses file in a separate folder for example `./addresses/addresses.json` is recommended.
 Add all contracts to `Addresses.json`.

 ### Step 4: TypeCheckAddresses File